Treasure Hunt: API Guide

 the likes of Google etc. who even rank websites higher when they are secured with HTTPS.

-Requests are generally formed as URLs, such as http://codecyprus.org/th/api/list
+Requests are generally formed as URLs, such as http://codecyprus.org/th/api/list.
+In this

 one of the available calls described below.